datstartup/ubuntuopenbox/lessons/m53-office-apps-for-ubuntu-openbox.md

 ![libreoffice-writer]({{site.baseurl}}/images/LibreOffice-Writer.jpg)

 **UPDATE 26 Nov 2019:** I have been using Google Docs, Spreadsheet, Mail, Calendar, Drive, Form... as my productivity tools for over two full years.
 In fact, the contact form of this website is a Google form.
-I express how awesome they are enough.
+I cannot express how awesome they are enough.
 Please give them a try!
 {: notice--info}

 ### 2. Qpdfview as Pdf reader